 Executive and Professional Development

 Commas, semi-colons, split infinitives, and typos.
 Atten-hut!
-Grammatical and proofreading errors call into question your ability and your organization's credibility.
+Grammatical and punctuation errors call into question your ability and your organization's credibility.
 Getting it right builds confidence – for you and your reader.
-Grammar, Punctuation and Proofreading Boot Camp will help you understand modern English usage.
-The course will also explore the difference between American and British usage and what is accepted as the gold standard in Canada.
-Tips and techniques will be covered to enhance your use and understanding of the rules of grammar and punctuation.
-Proofreading techniques will also be discussed so that you can catch mistakes before your readers do.
-Participants are encouraged to bring their grammar gripes and proofreading peeves to class.
+Grammar and Punctuation Boot Camp will help you understand modern English usage.
+The course also explores the difference between American and British usage and what is accepted as the gold standard in Canada.
+Tips and techniques are covered to enhance your use and understanding of the rules of grammar and punctuation.
+Participants are encouraged to bring their grammar and punctuation gripes and peeves to class.

-Grammar, Punctuation and Proofreading Boot Camp is an elective seminar for the Certificate in Business Communications.
+Grammar and Punctuation Boot Camp is an elective seminar for the Certificate in Business Communications.

 Completion of this seminar as part of the Certificate in Business Communications entitles you to register for Individual Writing Analysis.

 March 13 - 14, 2019

 June 17 - 18, 2019

 - Tips for remembering what's right and what's not

 - Pronoun use